hzmsh/ChurnRate/README.md

 # ChurnRate
 Telco Customer ChurnRate Analysis
 This project was built by Shuheng.
-Ma, Yikang.
-Wang, Yiqun.
-Tian, Li.
+Ma, Li.
 Zhou.

 We will describe how we built basic but useful models to explain the churn rate based on the Kaggle Telco Customer dataset.
 The specific process includes